downlinko/downlinko.github.io/_posts/development/2018-08-06-download-install-python-2-7-windows.md

 Scroll down to the `Looking for a specific release?` section.

 Look for the latest `Python 2.7.X` entry in the list.
-At the time of writing this was Python `2.7.15`.
+At the time of writing, this was Python `2.7.15`.

 Click on `Download`.